Laba-lab/deep-pool-learning/README.md

    1. First camera/s takes a photo of the ledge area
    2. Run the photo through first Neural Network
    3. Output the users count.
 Value "X"
-      a.
+      3a.
 Send the value "X" to embedded system (PLC or MicroController)
    4. Second camera takes a photo of pool surface
    5. Output the second count.
 Value "Y"
-   	a.
+   	5a.
 Output alarm if NN recognise drowning
-      b.
+      5b.
 Save photos in dedicated memory
    6. Do the cross-check calculation X-Y. Value "sum"
    7. If sum =!
 0:
-      a.
+      7a.
 Trigger pre-set timer count
-      b.
+      7b.
 Trigger alarm after timer runs out
-      c.
+      7c.
 Save photos in dedicated memory
    8. If sum == 0:
-      a.
+      8a.
 Delete the photos
    9. Repeat the process from the beginning

 Additionally, there can be a submerged water cameras on the bottom or cameras behind side glass where applicable.